mkuzmick/the-art-of-code/recipes/rock-the-party-quickly.md

     atom .
     ```
 2. Once you're in Atom, create a new file and save it as `rocktheparty.sh`.
-3. We need to start of all the scripts we write with a line that tells the computer which "interpreter" to use as it parses our code.
+3. We need to start off all the scripts we write with a line that tells the computer which "interpreter" to use as it parses our code.
 For shell scripts, we are going to add `#!/bin/bash` as the first line (for a node.js script we'd add `#!/usr/bin/env node`).
 4. Next, let's just add a quick echo command to get started--you can do whatever you'd like, but end up with something like
     ```
     #!/bin/bash